 Everybody gets angry sometimes.
 For children, anger can be very upsetting.
 Parents, teachers, and children can talk about it.
 People do lots of different things when they get angry.
 In this Caldecott-honor book, children will see what Sophie does when she gets angry.

-Grades K - 3.
+5 - 8 years.
 If one is a snail and two is a person, we must be counting by feet!
-Just follow the sign to the beach, where a bunch of fun-loving crabs, lounging dogs, gleeful insects, and bewildered-looking snails obligingly offer their feet for counting in a number of silly, surprising combinations -- from one to one hundred!
+Just follow the sign to the beach, where a bunch of fun-loving crabs, lounging dogs, gleeful insects, and bewildered-looking snails obligingly offer their feet for counting in a number of silly, surprising combinations - from one to one hundred!
 40 pages.
-Big book paperback.
+Paperback.

 2 - 5 years.
 Discover all sorts of interesting things to see in this Bill Martin classic.
 The gentle rhyming and gorgeous illustrations in this classic picture book make it a dog-eared favorite on many children's bookshelves.
 On each page, we meet a new animal who nudges us onward to discover which creature will show up next: "Blue Horse, Blue Horse, What do you see?
 I see a green frog looking at me."
 This pattern is repeated over and over, until the pre-reader can chime in with the reader,… More »

 8 - 36 months.
 Children are able to communicate by signing before they develop the skills necessary for speech.
 By teaching simple sign language to children from as young as eight months, we can help them to convey their emotions and their needs.
 When children begin to talk, having sign language to fall back on provides a comforting safety net.
 Add to the fun of signing by singing well-known nursery rhymes and songs.
 Even proficient speakers will long enjoy signing to a favorite song or rhyme.
 Simple… More »